ctfer-io/chall-manager/webdocs/design/the-need/index.md

 Classification for `Scalable`:
 - ✅ partially or completfully scalable.
 Classification does not goes further on criteria as the time to scale, autoscaling, load balancing, anticipated scaling, descaling, etc.
-- ❌ only one instance is possible.
+- ❌ only one instance is possible, or a cluster is technically feasible yet requires expertise.

 ## Litterature

-More than a technical problem, the chall-manager also provides a solution to a scientific problem.
+More than a technical problem, Chall-Manager also provides a solution to a scientific problem.
 In previous approaches for cybersecurity competitions, many referred to an hypothetic generic approach to the [Challenge on Demand](/docs/chall-manager/glossary#challenge-on-demand) problem.
-None of them introduced a solution or even a realistic approach, until ours.
+None of them introduced a solution or even a realistic approach.

-In those approaches to Challenge on Demand, we find:
+In these approaches to Challenge on Demand, we find:
 - ["PAIDEUSIS: A Remote Hybrid Cyber Range for Hardware, Network, and IoT Security Training", Bera et al. (2021)](https://ceur-ws.org/Vol-2940/paper24.pdf) provide Challenge on Demand for Hardware systems (Industrial Control Systems, FPGA).
 - ["Design of Remote Service Infrastructures for Hardware-based Capture-the-Flag Challenges", Marongiu and Perra (2021)](https://webthesis.biblio.polito.it/secure/21134/1/tesi.pdf) related to PAIDEUSIS, with the foundations for hardware-based Challenge on Demand.
 - ["Lowering the Barriers to Capture the Flag administration and Participation", Kevin Chung (2017)](https://www.usenix.org/system/files/conference/ase17/ase17_paper_chung.pdf) in which it is a limitation of CTFd, where picoCTF has an "autogen" challenge feature.